 The problem with all these early on-line services is that they were pre-internet.
 There was no browser like Mosaic (1993) or Netscape (1994).
 There was no commercial internet in the 1980s — that didn’t happen until the mid 1990s.

-The internet made Videotext systems obsolete, overnight.
+The internet, in the early 1990s, made Videotext instantly obsolete.
 Pictures, audio and video could also be incorporated into content.
-Distance became irrelevant by using packet switching.
-Mosaic popularized the World Wide Web, linking local nodes and databases.
-No long distance calls were required.
+Distance became irrelevant with packet switching.
+The Mosaic browser popularized the World Wide Web, linking local nodes and databases along with photos, graphics, and even audio.
+No long distance calls required.
 Web browsing was faster, cheaper and better than Videotex in everyway.